Portage Cars: Shifting gears in New Zealand’s automotive market

 Pictured above: Blaine Barratt (left) and Ken Quigley (right).

-Since its acquisition in 2018 by Director Ken Quigley, Portage Cars has been driven by a commitment for going the extra mile to ensure customer satisfaction.
+Since its acquisition in 2018 by Patrick Davey and Ken Quigley, Portage Cars has been driven by a commitment for going the extra mile to ensure customer satisfaction.

-Ken, with 25 years of experience in logistics and extensive work with Japan and Canada on car exports, has brought a wealth of knowledge to the business.
-His expertise in international trade has allowed Portage Cars to secure high-quality vehicles and meet the evolving needs of its customers.
+Ken, with 25 years of experience in logistics and extensive work with Japan and many other global markets, brings a wealth of knowledge to the business.
+Patrick with over 20 years’ experience in Japan buying vehicles and having his own vehicle export business has allowed Portage Cars to secure high-quality vehicles and meet the evolving needs of their customers.

-The car dealership has also earned the prestigious recognition of being one of only seven preferred dealerships in New Zealand to partner with the AA.
-This partnership has been important for building trust with customers, who know they are not only purchasing a vehicle but also receiving long-term support.
+Portage Cars has also earned the prestigious recognition of being the largest of only 26 dealer groups in New Zealand to partner with the AA and be named as an AA Preferred Dealer.
+This partnership has been important for building trust with customers, who know they are not only purchasing a quality vehicle but one that has been independently checked by one of the most trusted names in the NZ automotive industry.

-“To be a partner with AA means doing two extra checkups – an inspection and an appraisal – on top of the four checkups done in Japan,” Blaine says.
+“To be an AA Preferred Dealer means utilising the AA for our pre-delivery checks, including a compliance inspection, an odometer inspection and an AA appraisal – on top of the checkups done in Japan,” says General Manager, Blaine Barratt.

-Every car receives a thorough AA inspection, including stripping down components such as wheels and interior panels, followed by a mechanical check to ensure no hidden issues.
+The thorough AA compliance inspection that every car received includes stripping down components such as wheels and interior panels, followed by a mechanical check to ensure no hidden issues.

-“On top of that, all cars also undergo a WOF check, NZTA inspection, and a final inspection as well as a service by our operations team.”
+“On top of that, all cars also undergo a WOF check, NZTA inspection, and a final quality inspection by our operations team.”

 Ken takes pride in this rigorous process.

-“There’s a lot of people that just skip four or five of those steps.
-They bring a car in from Japan, they put it to compliance, wash it up, clean it, and then chuck it on the yard, right?
+“There are of people that bring a car in from Japan, they put it to compliance, wash it up, clean it, and then chuck it on the yard, right?
 We’ve gone well above and beyond on that process to make sure that we’re putting out a product that we’re happy selling.”

 Managing market demands

-Portage Cars carefully tracks customer trends across the country, responding to regional preferences with a tailored approach to stock.
+Portage Cars carefully tracks customers trends across the country, responding to regional preferences with a tailored approach to stock.

 In Auckland and Wellington, for example, hybrid vehicles like the Toyota Prius and Aqua are particularly popular due to their fuel efficiency and suitability for city driving.